gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 *   clear and set the viewport and other global state (enable depth testing, turn on culling, etc..)
 *   For each thing you want to draw
     *   call `gl.useProgram` for the program needed to draw.
-    *   setup attributes for the thing you want to draw
+    *   bind the vertex array for that thing.
-        *   for each attribute call `gl.bindBuffer`, `gl.vertexAttribPointer`, `gl.enableVertexAttribArray`
+        *   call `gl.bindVertexArray`
     *   setup uniforms for the thing you want to draw
         *   call `gl.uniformXXX` for each uniform
         *   call `gl.activeTexture` and `gl.bindTexture` to assign textures to texture units.